-Coordination with the SWCD will be on a case-by-case basis as directed by the Illinois Tollway Environmental Unit.
-Coordination is generally only required for projects in which the Illinois Tollway is partnering with local agencies, projects with a Section 404 permit from the USACE, or for projects which are outside of the Tollway ROW.
-In cases where SWCD coordination is required, the SWCD submittal shall include the application form, permit review fee, site plan checklist, narrative checklist, and narrative.
+Coordination with the SWCD will be on a case-by-case basis as determined by the Illinois Tollway Environmental Unit.
+Coordination is generally only required for projects in which the Illinois Tollway is partnering with local agencies or for projects which are outside of the Tollway ROW.
+In cases where SWCD coordination is required, the SWCD submittal shall include the application form, permit review fee, site plan checklist, narrative checklist and narrative.
 The application form can be obtained at the appropriate County's stormwater management web page.
 The Designer shall obtain current forms and fee schedule from the appropriate SWCD.